List of NFL quarterback playoff records: Winning starters

-This table lists all quarterbacks who have won a playoff game in the NFL or the AFL.
+This table lists all quarterbacks who have won a playoff game in the NFL, AAFC, or the AFL.

 Sort chart by clicking on heading.
 Reload page to return to original form.

 Sorting 'Teams' in ascending order will list all champion quarterbacks for each team first and in the order they won the title game for their team.

 From 1933 to 1969, NFL Champs are listed.